grafana/slo-workshop-breakouts/lab1/Breakout_1_Case_Study.md

 ## Scenario

-**PageTurners** is a popular online bookstore loved for its wide range of books and easy-to-use website.
+**PageTurners** is a popular online bookstore known for its wide range of books and easy-to-use website.
 It has lots of cool features for people who love to read, like previews of books, detailed reviews, suggestions for books you might like, and a smooth way to buy books.

 **Features & Things to Think About:**
 - **Homepage**: This is like the front door of the bookstore.
 It should open quickly and show the latest deals and books without any problems.